JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 If you look inside the Vinyl folder you'll see a lot of subfolders.
 These subfolders contain functions that comprise the API - the interface that you'll need to execute Vinyl code in your game.
 The `(Internals)` folder holds code that Vinyl requires to operate and has to be there but otherwise you can forget it exists.
 You'll also see two scripts and a Note asset (`__VinylConfigMacros` `__VinylConfigDebug` `__VinylConfig`).
 You'll be using these to customise Vinyl for your use case.

-?> When you import `__VinylConfig` it'll contain some example data.
-If you run your game straight away you'll likely see warnings or outright errors.
-If you want to postpone getting Vinyl ready for use, delete the entire contents of `__VinylConfig` and that'll avoid errors on boot.

 &nbsp;

 ## Basic Audio Playback